RHCC has some extremely hard-working and dedicated members, without whom the club would not be the vibrant, active group it is.

 2017 Platinum Service Award Recipient

 The club was proud to award Josie with the Platinum Service Award at the opening meeting of the 2017-18 club season.
 She continues to pour her heart and soul in to the creation of software that is the backbone of the club’s operation.
-She has designed EntryWizard (upload software), EntryWizard Ratings (online judging software), CCMS (Content Management software), flexishow (presentation software) as well as designing and maintaining the club’s website.
+She has designed EntryWizard (upload software), EntryWizard Ratings (online judging software), CCMS ( Camera Club Management software), flexishow (presentation software) as well as designing and maintaining the club’s website.
 Without Josie’s dedication and creations we would not be the club we are.
 Along with the Platinum Service Award comes honourary life membership in the club; nobody is more deserving of this award.